Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rosslea has six active public transport stops, all serving buses.
-These stops are covered by two routes, offering a total of 93 weekly passenger trips.
-The area's transport accessibility is rated good, with residents located an average of 258 meters from the nearest stop.
-As a residential area, most commutes are outward-bound.
-Cars remain the dominant mode of transport at 91%, while cycling accounts for 2%.
-On average, there are 0.9 vehicles per dwelling, below the regional average.
+Rosslea has six operational public transport stops, all serving buses.
+These are covered by two routes that together offer 93 weekly passenger trips.
+The area's transport accessibility is rated good, with residents typically located 258 meters from the nearest stop.
+Most residents commute outward daily.
+In Rosslea, 91% use cars as their primary mode of transport, while 2% cycle.
+On average, there are 0.9 vehicles per dwelling, below the regional norm.

-According to the 2021 Census, only 4.7% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 13 trips per day across all routes, equating to about 15 weekly trips per individual stop.
+According to the 2021 Census, only 4.7% of residents work from home, which may be due to COVID-19 conditions.
+Across all routes, service frequency averages 13 trips per day, translating to about 15 weekly trips per stop.

 Frequently Asked Questions - Transport